dw-610/digital-comm-tools/README.md

 ### `channels.py`

 Defines three classes for simulating different channel effects.
-For the fading channels, the symbol period is assumed to be approximately equal to the channel coherence time, so that the fading coefficients are IID and differ from one symbols to the next.
+For the fading channels, the symbol period is assumed to be approximately equal to the channel coherence time, so that the fading coefficients are IID and differ from one symbol to the next.

 - `AWGN`: simulates a basic additive white Gaussian noise channel with no fading effects.
 - `Rayleigh`: simulates a channel with Rayleigh fading effects and AWGN.